Hyunlai/projectobjor/README.md

 - **Share Button**
-  - The homepage feed does not display the share button but it displays the button when viewed in the profile.
+  - The homepage feed does not display the share button and prompt but it displays properly when viewed in the profile.